awsdocs/aws-cpp-developer-guide/doc_source/examples-cloudwatch-publish-custom-metrics.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+.. highlight:: cpp

 #############################
 Publishing Custom Metric Data
 #############################

 .. meta::
-   :description: How to publish your own custom metric data to Amazon Cloudwatch using the AWS SDK
+   :description: How to publish custom metric data to Amazon Cloudwatch using the AWS SDK for C++.
-                 for C++.
-   :keywords: Amazon Cloudwatch, AWS SDK for C++, custom metrics, code examples
+   :keywords: cloudwatch

 A number of AWS services publish :cw-ug:`their own metrics <aws-namespaces>` in namespaces beginning